 A long time ago I wrote a post called What Does a Homeschool Day Look Like.
 It’s over on our other blog, World Travel Family, and is enormously popular.
 The homeschooling posts are always popular, so thank YOU for reading, liking and sharing.
 I thought it would be nice to share a homeschooling day, or lifestyle, in London to go with that.
 Homeschooling in London is fabulous and UK homeschool regulations are a dream.
 We look at homeschooling in London, places to go, groups to join and resources for you to use along with telling you what our homeschooling life looked like in London.
 It’s my home town.

 Back in Australia we lived in tropical Far North Queensland in a large home with a garden and pool.
-We were a short drive from the beach or the rain forest and yet, we left, we wanted to share more of the world with the kids.
-After a year of nomadic travel, we returned to London, a city dear to our hearts, homeschooling, worldschooling or maybe unschooling, from a lovely one bedroom flat not far from central London.
+We were a short drive from the beach or the rain forest and yet, we left.
+We wanted to share more of the world with the kids.
+After a year of nomadic travel, we returned to London, a city dear to our hearts.
+We started homeschooling, worldschooling or maybe unschooling, from a lovely one bedroom flat not far from central London.

 This morning I read a post by Lauren over at Sparkling Adventures, she lives and unschools on a bus in Australia with four little girls and a baby on the way.
 Our lives are totally different, and yet there are similarities.
 Her post prompted me to come back to this blog and share our lives with you.

 Homeschooling or Home Educating Life in London